Macrometacorp/docs/docs/cep/error-handling/sink-error-handling.md

 ```

 This example shows how to apply the `OnError.action='stream'` property to a sink, directing any errors encountered during event publication to a fault stream.

-Refer to [Wait and Retry Example](wait-and-retry-example.md) for a scenario where this property is implemented to handle connection interruptions.